Zehelein/pg-transactional-outbox/lib/README.md

   `maxPoisonousAttempts`, but you can implement your own logic and pass it as an argument to the service constructor.

+### Message not found retry strategy

+When a message should be processed the listener tries to lock the message in the database to get an exclusive lock.
+When the database is under very heavy load it can happen, that the logical replication informs of a new message which can't be selected in the database yet.
+This setting allows to retry the message locking.
+You can customize this behavior:

+- `settings.maxMessageNotFoundAttempts`: If the message was not found on the first try, retry it that number of times.
+Default is zero.
+- `settings.maxMessageNotFoundDelayInMs`: If the message was not found, delay the next attempt by that many milliseconds.

 ## Replication listener strategies

 ### Replication listener concurrency strategy